fredgoum/blog/README.md

 # Blog

-Blog with users comments system.
+Blog with users comments system in PHP and MySQL.